-All nuts supply you with protein and fiber that will satisfy your hunger and even suppress your appetite.
-Here are some of the great choices you can try the next time you need a healthy snack:
+All nuts supply you with protein and fiber that will satisfy your hunger and keep you feeling full.
+Here are some of the great choices you can try next time you need a healthy snack:

-- Pistachios (yum!) are the lowest in calories and have the most potassium and vitamin K
+- Pistachios are the lowest in calories and have the most potassium & vitamin K.

-- Peanuts, while actually a legume, are another good choice for a snack and are high in folate, which is good for your brain.
+- Peanuts, while actually a legume, are another good choice and are high in folate, which is good for your brain.

 Nuts are low on the glycemic index, which ranks foods according to how they affect blood glucose levels.
 There are studies that show that eating some nuts with a high glycemic index food such as pasta, rice or bread, can actually slow the process of digestion and help stabilize blood sugar levels.

-Nuts often get a bad rap for being high in calories and fat, but while they are high in calories, the fat in nuts is healthy and just a small amount of nuts can feel very satisfying.
+Nuts often get a bad reputation for being high in calories and fat, but the fat in nuts is a healthy fat, and just a small amount of nuts can feel very satisfying.

 All nuts are rich in nutrients, fiber, vitamins and minerals, proving that good things definitely come in small packages!

-- If you buy nuts in bulk, make your own two-ounce snack bags to have on hand whenever you need a snack at home or on the go.
-They’re the perfect thing to keep handy for a delicious and nutritious snack!
+- If you buy nuts in bulk, make your own two-ounce snack bags to have on hand whenever you need a snack at home, or on the go.
+They’re the perfect thing to keep handy for a delicious & nutritious snack!

-For other healthy snack ideas, read our article about healthy snacking for people with diabetes— bon appetit!
+For other healthy snack ideas, check out our healthy snacking guide for people with diabetes.
+Bon appetit!